-eGro today consists of two departments, one in Copenhagen, and one in Northern Ghana in Tamale, a central production and trading hub. eGro has an advisory board in Copenhagen, as well as of a board of trustees, both consisting of business professionals with industry related experience and/or international background.
+In August 2018 eGro Holding Denmark IVS replaced eGro Holding IVS in an ownership structure 95% owned by Jacob Vahr Holding IVS eGro today consists of two departments, one in Copenhagen, and one in Northern Ghana in Tamale, a central production and trading hub. eGro has an advisory board in Copenhagen, as well as a board of trustees, both consisting of business professionals with industry related experience and/or international background.